mrrosales1/am207_2018fall/wiki/VariableTransforms.md

 $$dy = \frac{\partial y}{\partial r} dr + \frac{\partial y}{\partial \theta} d\theta$$

-Then the infinitessimal areas transform via the determinant of the partials of this transform, or the determinantJacobian $J$, which can be written:
+Then the infinitessimal areas transform via the determinant of the partials of this transform, or the determinant Jacobian $J$, which can be written:

 $$ J =  \binom{\frac{\partial x}{\partial r}\:\frac{\partial x}{\partial \theta}}{\frac{\partial y}{\partial r}\:\frac{\partial y}{\partial \theta}}$$